Skip to main content

 Some people taking Myrbetriq may feel dizzy.
 It’s not a common side effect, but dizziness can have a negative effect on your daily life if it happens.
 And a small number of people in clinical trials had to stop taking Myrbetriq because of it.

 A good general rule to follow is to be careful when driving or doing anything that requires coordination when starting Myrbetriq.
 You can resume these activities once you know how it affects you if dizziness isn’t an issue.
 Staying hydrated can also help prevent dizziness from happening.
-You can also talk to your healthcare provider about taking Myrbetriq at bedtime to reduce daytime dizziness.
+You can also talk to your prescriber about taking once-daily Myrbetriq at bedtime to reduce daytime dizziness.

-Good to know: Other OAB medications, such as solifenacin, can cause dizziness and confusion in older adults.
-But Myrbetriq hasn't been linked to cognitive changes in older adults.
+Good to know: Other OAB medications, such as Vesicare, can cause dizziness and confusion in older adults.
+But Myrbetriq hasn’t been linked to cognitive changes in adults ges 65 and older.
 And there doesn’t seem to be a difference in the risk of dizziness for older adults versus younger adults either.

 7. Trouble peeing

 Myrbetriq works by relaxing the muscles in your bladder.
-But sometimes, this can make it harder for you to fully empty your bladder when you pee (urinary retention).
-You may notice pain in your lower belly, or have trouble peeing, even if you feel the urge to go.
-This side effect is more likely if you take Myrbetriq with certain other OAB medications.
+But sometimes, this can make it harder for your bladder to contract enough to fully empty when you pee (urinary retention).
+You may notice pain in your lower belly or have trouble peeing, even if you feel the urge to go.
+This side effect is more likely if you take Myrbetriq along with certain other OAB medications.
 It’s also more common if something is blocking urine from flowing freely (bladder obstruction).

-Let your provider know if you’re having trouble peeing, or notice you’re peeing less than usual — especially if you also have stomach pain.
 If urinary retention isn’t treated, it could lead to bladder or kidney damage.
+So be sure to let your prescriber know if you’re having trouble peeing or notice that you’re peeing less than usual — especially if you also have stomach pain.

 8. Swelling of the face, lips, or tongue

-Angioedema is a very rare, life-threatening side effect that’s been reported with Myrbetriq.
-It often happens after your first dose of Myrbetriq, but can happen at any time while you’re taking it.
+Angioedema is a very rare Myrbetriq side effect.
+But it can be life-threatening in some cases.
+Angioedema often happens after your first dose of Myrbetriq, but it can also happen at any time while you’re taking it.

-Symptoms include a puffy face, swelling of the mouth and tongue, and trouble breathing.
+Symptoms of angioedema include a puffy face, swelling of the mouth and tongue, and trouble breathing or swallowing.
 If these symptoms appear, call 911 or get immediate medical attention.
 You’ll likely need to stop taking Myrbetriq and find another OAB treatment option.

 The bottom line

-Some common Myrbetriq (mirabegron) side effects include increased blood pressure, cold symptoms, and urinary tract infections (UTIs).
+Myrbetriq (mirabegron) treats overactive bladder in adults.
+Some common Myrbetriq side effects include increased blood pressure, cold symptoms, and urinary tract infections (UTIs).
 Dizziness and headaches are also possible.

-More serious Myrbetriq side effects include trouble peeing and angioedema.
-Contact your healthcare provider if you’re peeing less than usual or have pain when you pee.
+More serious Myrbetriq side effects include trouble peeing and angioedema (swelling of the face and mouth).
+Contact your healthcare team if you’re peeing less than usual or have pain when you pee.
 If you experience facial swelling or have trouble breathing while taking Myrbetriq, get immediate medical attention.

 why trust our exports reliability shield